Adventure | Healing | Connection

 The Big Hoof journeys support charities with a focus on mental health, wellbeing & child welfare.
 We have raised over £98,000 for charities in UK and Europe, and have travelled over 6,000 km in 5 different countries.

 We promote and discover routes new & old, encouraging accessibility, community & sustainability.
-In 2024 we made our way around Loch Tay, raising £8,200 for two local suicide prevention charities.
-Join a 2025 journey and help make a difference.
+In 2025 we made our way around Loch Tay, raising £5,000 for Alzheimer's Research UK.
+Join a 2025/26 journey and help make a difference.

 The Big Hoof is a Scottish charity that organises long-distance treks, with horses at its heart and a clear focus on mental health: Free and accessible to everyone.